blinklet/blog-posts/Published/network-simulators-page/network-simulators-page.md

 Please **<a href="https://www.brianlinkletter.com/tag/Containerlab/">click here to see my posts about Containerlab</a>**.

-Containerlab web site: <a href="https://containerlab.srlinux.dev/" target="_blank" rel="noopener noreferrer">https://containerlab.dev/</a> and <a href="https://github.com/srl-labs/containerlab" target="_blank" rel="noopener noreferrer">https://github.com/srl-labs/containerlab</a>
+Containerlab web site: <a href="https://containerlab.dev/" target="_blank" rel="noopener noreferrer">https://containerlab.dev/</a> and <a href="https://github.com/srl-labs/containerlab" target="_blank" rel="noopener noreferrer">https://github.com/srl-labs/containerlab</a>

+<a name="containernet"></a>

+### Containernet

+<a href="https://github.com/containernet/containernet" rel="noopener" target="_blank">Containernet</a> is a fork of the Mininet network emulator that allows researchers to use Docker containers as hosts in network emulation scenarios.

+Containernet web site: <a href="https://containernet.github.io/" target="_blank" rel="noopener noreferrer">https://containernet.github.io/</a>

 <a name="core"></a>